New Rules for Visiting El Yunque National Forest

 There will be a reduction in the number of visitors in these areas, as parking at these locations is limited and only permitted in designated areas.

 Reservations to access the La Mina Recreation Area are $2 per vehicle, and must be purchased at Recreation.gov or via the mobile app.
 The person listed by name on the reservation ticket must be present in the vehicle and have a photo ID.

 La Mina Recreation Area is open from 8am to 5:30pm.
-All visitors must leave before 5:30pm or they may be fined.
+All visitors must leave before 5:00pm because they close the gates!

 As of July 2020, they are having problems with the water system in the forest.
 Because of this, there is no potable water available in the forest, and there are no restrooms available for forest visitor.
 Bring enough drinking water for the entire time you will be in the forest for everyone in your party.

 Park only in designated spaces.
 Strict enforcement keeps the narrow roads open.

 Entry to the forest on Road 191 may be closed due to potential flash flooding.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!